VostorMccall/Mikrotik-Router-Scripts/README.md

 # Mikrotik-Router-Scripts
-handy tools and scripts for Mikrotik routers
+some fun tools and scripts for mikrotik routerboards.